pasosdeJesus/adJ/arboldes/usr/ports/mystuff/net/ton/README.md

 ```
 make
 ```
-if you want to install the package you built:
+and to install your compiled package:
 ```
 make install
 ```